LorienLV/dynamorio/README.md

 # DynamoRIO - Categorized Instruction Mix

-This repository contains a modified version of the DynamoRIO Opcode mix tool, designed for extracting a categorized instruction mix of an application. **This tool is no longer actively maintained and is considered deprecated.**
+This repository contains a modified version of the DynamoRIO Opcode mix tool, designed for extracting a categorized instruction mix of an application.
+The tool supports x86 and Arm binaries.
+It does not support Arm Scalable Vector Extension (SVE) instructions. **This tool is no longer actively maintained and is considered deprecated.**

 ## Usage